-In addition, no dealer shall sell, rent, trade, or transfer from his inventory any assault firearm to any person who is not a citizen of the United States or who is not a person lawfully admitted for permanent residence.
+91 In addition, no dealer shall sell, rent, trade, or transfer from his inventoryany assault firearm to any 92 person who is not a citizen of the United States or who is not a person lawfully admitted for permanent 93 residence.

-Upon receipt of the request for a criminal history record information check, the State Police shall (a) review its criminal history record information to determine if the buyer or transferee is prohibited from possessing or transporting a firearm by state or federal law, (b) inform the dealer if its record indicates that the buyer or transferee is so prohibited, and (c) provide the dealer with a unique reference number for that inquiry.
+94 Upon receipt of the request for a criminal history record information check, the State Police shall 95 (a) review its criminal history record information to determine if the buyer or transferee is prohibited from 96 possessing or transporting a firearm by state or federal law, (b) inform the dealer if its record indicates 97 that the buyer or transferee is so prohibited, and (c) provide the dealer with a unique reference number for 98 that inquiry.

-- 2. The State Police shall provide its response to the requesting dealer during the dealer's request or by return call without delay.
-A dealer who fulfills the requirements of subdivision 1 and is told by the State Police that a response will not be available by the end of the dealer's fifth business day may immediately complete the sale or transfer after at least five days have elapsed from the time the prospective purchaser completed the consent form specified in subsection A and shall not be deemed in violation of this section with respect to such sale or transfer. - 3.
-Except as required by subsection D of § 9.1-132, the State Police shall not maintain records longer than 30 days, except for multiple handgun transactions for which records shall be maintained for 12 months, from any dealer's request for a criminal history record information check pertaining to a buyer or transferee who is not found to be prohibited from possessing and transporting a firearm under state or federal law.
-However, the log on requests made may be maintained for a period of 12 months, and such log shall consist of the name of the purchaser, the dealer identification number, the unique approval number, and the transaction date.
+99 2.
+The State Police shall provide its response to the requesting dealer during the dealer's request or 100 by return call without delay.
+A dealer who fulfills the requirements of subdivision 1 and is told by the 101 State Police that a response will not be available by the end of the dealer's fifth business day may 102 immediately complete the sale or transfer after at least three days have elapsed from the time the 103 prospective purchaser completed the consent form specified in subsection A, unless there is a declaration 104 of a national emergency by the United States government due to an imminent threat of enemy attack or 105 invasion of the United States, in which case the dealer may immediately complete the sale or transfer and 106 shall not be deemed in violation of this section with respect to such sale or transfer.

+107 3.
+Except as required by subsection D of § 9.1-132, the State Police shall not maintain records 108 longer than 30 days, except for multiple handgun transactions for which records shall be maintained for 12 months, from any dealer's request for a criminal history record information check pertaining to a buyer 110 or transferee who is not found to be prohibited from possessing and transporting a firearm under state or 111 federal law.
+However, the log on requests made may be maintained for a period of 12 months, and such 112 log shall consist of the name of the purchaser, the dealer identification number, the unique approval 113 number, and the transaction date.